emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 is `MJ`, my username.
 You can also use `~` as a shortcut for your Home directory.

-<script id="asciicast-aRiIkcjPAW49sE0gBtSEURCL1" src="https://asciinema.org/a/aRiIkcjPAW49sE0gBtSEURCL1.js" async data-autoplay="true" data-loop="true"></script>
+<script id="asciicast-aRiIkcjPAW49sE0gBtSEURCL1" src="https://asciinema.org/a/aRiIkcjPAW49sE0gBtSEURCL1.js" async data-autoplay="true"></script>

 *Quick note*: this recording was made with [asciinema](https://asciinema.org/), and you can actually pause it, rewind it, and even **copy the text** from it!